Lesson 3: p5.js Serial In

 Code.
 The full code is AnalogOut.ino in our GitHub.

-This should all make sense.
-There is nothing new here.
-We’ve been doing this since the very early Intro to Arduino lessons.
+This should all make sense—there’s nothing new here.
+We’ve been doing this since the early Intro to Arduino lessons.

 The p5.js code: CircleSizeIn

-We will build up the initial p5.js app step-by-step.
-You can choose to do this in the p5.js online editor or in VSCode.
-Our instructions will be for VSCode.
+We’ll build up the p5.js app step-by-step.
+You can do this in the p5.js online editor or in VSCode.
+Our instructions are for VSCode.

 Setup initial p5.js template

-If you have p5.vcode installed, you can simply create a new project by hitting ctrl-shift-p on Windows or cmd-shift-p on Mac in VSCode and typing Create p5.js Project then selecting a new empty folder (say CircleSizeIn) to put your project in.
-If you do this, make sure you add in serial.js to the <body> or <head> in index.html:
+If you have p5.vscode installed, you can create a new project from the Command Palette (Ctrl+Shift+P → Create p5.js Project).
+If you do this, make sure you add our serial library to the <head> in index.html:

 <!DOCTYPE html>